 - Systemic Lupus Erythematosus

 Stem cells have anti-inflammatory properties and clinical-trial results thus far give every indication that stem-cell therapy is effective in treating autoimmune diseases.
 Our stem-cell treatment protocol utilizes a patient’s own stromal vascular fraction cells, rich in mesenchymal stem cells, in order to reset the body’s immune system and diminish symptoms.
-We are currently enrolling patients in IRB studies to investigate the effect stem-cell treatments can have on moderating the immune system.

 Learn more about what is involved in a typical stem-cell therapy appointment.